pkardas/notes/books/refactoring.md

 COMMENTS - when you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.

+## Chapter 4: Building Tests

+Proper refactoring can not be done without proper tests.
+A suite of tests is a powerful bug detector that decapitates the time it takes to find bugs.

+TDD allows to concentrate on the interface rather than the implementation, which is a good thing.

+Always make sure a test will fail when it should (try to break your code, to see if test fails as well).

+Testing should be risk-driven, you don't need to test every getter.

+When you get a bug report, start by writing a unit test that exposes the bug.

+The best measure for a good enough test suite is subjective: How confident are you that is someone introduces a defect into your code, some test will fail?

+## Chapter 5: Introducing the Catalog

+The rest of the book is a catalog of refactorings.
+Each *Refactoring* has: name, sketch, motivation, mechanics and examples.